 What’s Flick done to reduce emissions?

-We’ve gone in strong, with the aim of dropping our emissions right across the board.
-For travel, that means considering the necessity of each and every flight we book, encouraging our office cyclists (we have lots), and supporting our staff members who work remotely.
 When it comes to our waste, we use the bright and beautiful Method Recycling bins, which have led to a big reduction in our waste, and our compost is also collected and taken away.
-Plus, we’ve also installed LED lighting throughout the office, and used energy efficient heating (like heat pumps) in our meeting rooms.
+We’ve also installed LED lighting throughout the office, and we’ve cut back the air con in favour of more energy efficient heating and cooling methods, like heat pumps, in our meeting rooms.

 Do you offset your carbon emissions?

 Yip, we do that too.
-For the last couple of years, through the Toitū carbonzero certification scheme, we’ve purchased carbon credits at Hinewai Native Forest Reserve on the Banks Peninsula.
-This year, though, our carbon credits came from the Arawera Forest in South Taranaki.
+For the last couple of years we’ve purchased carbon credits at Hinewai Native Forest Reserve on the Banks Peninsula, Pigeon Bush in the Wairarapa, and the Arawera Forest in South Taranaki through the Toitū carbonzero certification scheme.
+For the 2020/2021 year, our carbon credits were from Spray Point Permanent Forest Sink in Marlborough.